A study on beer marketing

 Beer Marketing — Growing Beer Market Share

-Keeping the advertising in mind for all of beer marketing is important because to be successful in stealing market share your brand needs to be both different and better.
-So try to keep in mind all the beer ads you’ve ever seen (COORS, Budweiser, Michelob, Miller, MGD, Corona, Beck’s, Heineken, Red Stripe, Bud Light, Sam Adams, Amstel Light and Coors Light — for example).
+Beer marketing needs to be both different and better.
+Remember all the beer ads you’ve ever seen from brands like COORS, Budweiser, Michelob, Miller, MGD, Corona, Beck’s, Heineken, Red Stripe, Bud Light, Sam Adams, Amstel Light and Coors Light.
 (You can view many of the category commercials here in our beer market study).
-Take a look before going on with this article.

 |Budweiser||Confident.
 Hip.||King of beers||“I get it.”|

 |Miller Lite||Hip.
 Youthful.||Beer for friends||It’s the experience.|

 |Coors Lite||Hip (a bit sophomoric)||Cold.
 From the Rockies.||Everyman Beer.|

 |MGD||Cool.
 Aloof.||Genuine||Seize the day.|